quantumjot/btrack/docs/user_guide/using_features.rst

 .. note::
   This applies to versions of btrack>=0.5.

-By default, ``btrack`` uses a :py:class:`btrack.models.MotionModel` to make predictions about the future position of an object.
+By default, ``btrack`` uses a :py:class:`btrack.models.MotionModel` and :py:class:`btrack.btypes.PyTrackObject` labels to make predictions about the future position of an object.
 These predictions can be used to link objects in time to produce the final tracks.

 However, it is also possible to utilise other features, such as those derived from the images or segmentation during the Bayesian update step.